Plates, Shoreditch

 jam delish

-There’s a reason Jam Delish has found its way onto everyone’s Instagram feed over the past couple of years…. it’s because it’s bloody delicious.
-Nestled in the heart of Angel, this independent, family-owned eatery serves up exceptional vegan food with a Caribbean flare.
-You can expect Bajan ‘fish’ tacos that genuinely taste like actual white fish; as well as hearty Caribbean dishes like curry ‘goat’ and jerk ‘chicken’ skewers that do not fall short on flavour.
-Heads up, portions are as big as the flavours here, so be sure to pace yourself…
+There’s a reason Jam Delish has found its way onto everyone’s Instagram feed over the past couple of years… it’s because it’s bloody delicious.
+Nestled in the heart of Angel, this independent, family-owned eatery serves up exceptional vegan food with Caribbean flair.
+You can expect Bajan ‘fish’ tacos that genuinely taste like actual white fish; as well as hearty Caribbean dishes like curry ‘goat’ and jerk ‘chicken’ skewers that don’t fall short on flavour.
+Heads up, portions are as big as the flavours here, so be sure to pace yourself.

 Temple of Seitan | Camden & Hackney